CafeVariomeUoL/cv3-docs/Writerside/topics/querying-the-service.md

 ### Semantic Similarity Search

 The semantic similarity search refers to the feature where the user provides a list of terms and a single/list of similarity thresholds, and the system returns the terms that are similar to the provided terms.
 The similarity is calculated based on the ontology tree structure, with the relevance method.

+### Term Translation

+The term translation search refers to the feature where the user provides a list of terms, a single/list of similarity thresholds and a list of constraint terms, and the service returns the terms from the constraint list that is above the given threshold.
+This feature is used to translate a match set to another one on services that does not support fuzzy match or similarity query, such as a BEACON system.

+### Term Set Mapping

+The term set mapping refers to the feature where the user provides a list of terms and a target set, and the system maps the original terms onto the annotated or mapped terms on the target set.
+For now, only direct annotation is supported (for example, HPO and ORDO have annotation, and ORDO and SNOMED have annotation.
+However, the two cannot be used together to map HPO to SNOMED).